Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use Amazon CloudFront standard logs (access logs) to identify the top five internet destinations.
 - [x] Use CloudWatch Logs Insights to identify the top five internet destinations.
 - [ ] Change the flow log to publish logs to Amazon S3.
 Use Amazon Athena to query the log files in Amazon S3.

+### A company runs a single-page web application on AWS.
+The application uses Amazon CloudFront to deliver static content from an Amazon S3 bucket origin.
+The application also uses an Amazon Elastic Kubernetes Service (Amazon EKS) cluster to serve API calls.
+Users sometimes report that the website is not operational, even when monitoring shows that the index page is reachable and that the EKS cluster is healthy.
+A SysOps administrator must implement additional monitoring that can detect when the website is not operational before users report the problem.
+Which solution will meet these requirements?

+- [x] Create an Amazon CloudWatch Synthetics heartbeat monitor canary that points to the fully qualified domain name (FQDN) of the website.
+- [ ] Create an Amazon CloudWatch Synthetics API canary that monitors the availability of API endpoints from the EKS cluster.
+- [ ] Create an Amazon CloudWatch RUM app monitor that points to the fully qualified domain name (FQDN) of the website.
+Configure the app monitor to collect performance telemetry and JavaScript errors.
+- [ ] Create an Amazon CloudWatch RUM app monitor that uses the API endpoints from the EKS cluster.